-Offer immediate contact with a joint diabetes and antenatal service to women with diabetes who are pregnant.
+Offer immediate contact with a joint diabetes and antenatal service to service users with diabetes who are pregnant.
 (NICE 2008)

-Ensure that women with diabetes have contact with the joint diabetes and antenatal service for assessment of blood glucose control every 1-2 weeks throughout pregnancy.
+Ensure that service users with diabetes have contact with the joint diabetes and antenatal service for assessment of blood glucose control every 1-2 weeks throughout pregnancy.
 (NICE 2008, amended 2015)

-At antenatal appointments, provide care specifically for women with diabetes, in addition to the care provided routinely for healthy pregnant women (see the NICE guideline on antenatal care).
-Table 1 describes how care for women with diabetes differs from routine antenatal care.
-At each appointment, offer the woman ongoing opportunities for information and education.
+At antenatal appointments, provide care specifically for service users with diabetes, in addition to the care provided routinely for healthy pregnant service users (see the NICE guideline on antenatal care).
+Table 1 describes how care for service users with diabetes differs from routine antenatal care.
+At each appointment, offer the service user ongoing opportunities for information and education.
 (NICE 2008, amended 2015)